RLynx0/backer/README.md

 escaped = "E\\$cape"
 ```

-To avoid this, you can instead use `toml`'s literal strings:
+To avoid this, you can instead take advantage of `toml`'s literal strings by
+using single quotes `'`:
 ```toml
 escaped = 'E\$cape'
 ```